jule64/productivity-helpers/shortcuts.md

 # IntelliJ IDEA

-Below are the shortcuts I use the most useful in IntelliJ.
+Below are the shortcuts I use the most in IntelliJ.

 Note I marked the shortcuts that I remapped with the <b>**</b> symbol and added the original shortcut in bracket (if applicable).